marsupiaux/alascala/README.md

 ## ToDo

+0. update java.lang.Exception -> alascala.WTFRUDoing
 1. capitalise on REPL follow on functionality (may need to get that restored 1st???)
+2. check Exists & save as File if appropriate
-2. integrate find, etc. commands
+3. integrate find, etc. commands
-3. explore & provide seemless integration with hyaoi's os package
+4. explore & provide seemless integration with hyaoi's os package